 The most effective means of initiating local action is through community education and public outreach.
-Given the significant fire events in NFFPD in recent years, most local residents are well-informed of the inherent fire risk in the area, but as more people move to the area, it is necessary to maintain and improve the community's knowledge of the basic principles behind wildland fire, and the actions they can implement to increase their personal safety and that of their home.
+Given the significant fire events in and near the GGFPD in recent years, particularly the Indian Gulch fire in the spring of 2011, many local residents are well-informed of the inherent fire risk in the area, but as more people move to the area, it is necessary to maintain and improve the community's knowledge of the basic principles behind wildland fire, and the actions they can implement to increase their personal safety and that of their home.
 Through education, homeowners are empowered to take action on their own properties, and coordinate efforts with their neighbors to maximize the efficacy of individual treatments.